QuasarApp/CQtDeployer/README.md

 ***************************
 ## What is Console Qt Deployer
-The Console QtDeployer is console veriosn of the [QtDeployer](https://quasarapp.github.io/QtDeployer/).
+The CQtDeployer is application for extract all depends library of executable and create launch script for your application.

 Key differences of this program:
 * Performance: this program deploys the application several times faster (up to 10 seconds)